|

 Sep 2 Iraq agrees on a plan that gives oil production rights to a Chinese petroleum corporation.

 Sep 3 Journalists see it as their duty to investigate the background of Sarah Palin.
-At the Republican National Convention delegates respond emotionally to a speaker denouncing journalists.
-Some turn and shake their fist at a recognized journalist among the delegates: Gwen Ifill.
+At the Republican National Convention delegates cheer a speaker denouncing journalists.
+Some turn and shake their fist at a recognized journalist among the delegates: Gwen Ifill of the Public Broadcasting's "News Hour."

-Sep 3 Journalists describe Sarah Palin as supportive of legislation and of Supreme Court justices that would deny women the right to abort a fetus with Down's syndrom or other chromosomal disorders.
+Sep 3 Journalists describe Sarah Palin as supportive of legislation that would deny women the right to abort a fetus with Down's syndrome or other chromosomal disorders.
 Palin's position is described as "right to life."
 It is a part of what she describes as reform.

 Sep 4 President Sarkozy of France is in Syria, meeting with President Bashar al-Assad.
 Sarkozy has described re-engagement with Syria as risky but says that dialogue is better than isolation.

-Sep 4 Candidate McCain accepts the nomination of his Republican Party with a moving speech that proclaims "country-first" and coming change.
+Sep 4 Candidate McCain accepts the nomination of his political party with a moving speech that proclaims "country-first" and coming change.
 He associates country with community, but by country-first he is not suggesting anyone give more in taxes for the sake of the community.
-By country-first he is speaking against corruption and legislation by congresspeople that gives federal money for projects in their constituencies.
+By country-first he is speaking against corruption and against legislation that give federal money for projects congressional constituencies.

 Sep 5 A US secretary of state visits Libya for the first time since 1953.
 Libya's de facto leader, Muammar al-Qaddafi, has become a most popular leader in Africa, winning praise from Nelson Mandela and others.
 In Libya he is moving toward privatization and individual responsibility and away from bureaucracy.
 He wants to give oil money directly to people to spend on education.
 He wants society to "reformulate itself in a new, free, and democratic way."